wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 4.0 =
+- New: Pro version on codecanyon.net.
+- New: Show only a part of an iframe - works on different domains!
+(Pro)
+- New: Change the visible part of the iframe after each onload event (Pro)
+- New: Open a new url after the last step (Pro)
+- New: Open the iframe in a new tab or as parent after the last step (Pro)
+- New: Widget.
+You can now include the shortcode also as widget (Pro)
+- New: New attribute 'style'.
+You can now set any style directly at the iframe.
+The recommended way is to use a css file and the attribute class.

 = 3.6 =
 - New: Tested with Wordpress 3.6
 - New: Updated example file.